vannaka/FRC_Talon_Motion_Profiles_LV/README.md

 # TalonSRX_Motion_Profiler_LV
-Execute motion profiles on the Talon SRX in Labview
+Execute motion profiles on the Talon SRX in LabView